mongodb/docs/source/includes/examples/ex-display-dbname-and-hostname.rst

-To display the database and hostname in the :binary:`~bin.mongosh` prompt, use a function like this one:
+The current database name is part of the default ``mongosh`` prompt.
+To reformat the prompt to show the database and hostname, use a function like this one:

 .. code-block:: javascript